yuri-panchul/basics-graphics-music/misc/caravel/2025_01_15_the_state_of_caravel.md

 2. Run low on memory - the command hanged on a computer with 4 gigabyte of RAM after step 25.

 Run on Simply Linux 10.4 also failed - see for details *Appendix C.2.
-Log for unsuccessful run 'make user_project_wrapper' under Simply Linux 10.4*.
+Log 1 for unsuccessful run 'make user_project_wrapper' under Simply Linux 10.4*, and  *Appendix C.3.
+Log 2 for unsuccessful run 'make user_project_wrapper' under Simply Linux 10.4*.

 ## Appendix A.1.
 Ubuntu setup commands